Home Warranty Plumbing Coverage: What's Included & What's Not

 Document everything.
 Take photos or video of the issue before the technician arrives, and keep records of any past plumbing maintenance.
 This makes it much harder for a warranty company to deny your claim based on neglect.

-If you experience a burst pipe emergency, shut off your main water supply immediately before filing the claim — then contact your home warranty provider and your homeowners insurance company, since water damage to your home's structure is typically covered by insurance, not your warranty.
+If you experience a burst pipe, shut off your main water supply immediately.
+Then contact your home warranty provider and your homeowners insurance company, since water damage to your home's structure is typically covered by insurance, not your warranty.
+Avoiding common plumbing mistakes like attempting unauthorized DIY repairs before the technician arrives is critical, since it can void your claim.

 Is Additional Plumbing Coverage Worth the Cost?